mohitbhutani/driver-onboard/README.md

  -    2. You can even use pen/paper to draw your design and take a pic of that and share it as part of your craft demo
  -    3. Do take the time to clearly define the data models and the API interfaces.

+## How to run
+To install and add maven to environment variable visit [Install maven](https://www.mkyong.com/maven/how-to-install-maven-in-windows/) if you are under a proxy check out [add proxy to maven](https://stackoverflow.com/a/47175285/8149916)

+Install mysql on your system and create database named driver, set the user and password in [application.properties](src/main/resources/application.properties) file

+Navigate to the root of the project via command line and execute the command `mvn spring-boot:run`